zniper/rhaptos2.repo/docs/usecases.rst

 But there is a problem now.

-Professor A wants to re-emphasise the vital role that videos played in the bands development, and the America billboard smash.
+Professor A wants to re-emphasise the vital role that videos played in the band's development, and the America billboard smash.
 And he cannot do this with 20 chapters.

-He thinks he needs to split out many chapters into different parts and re-arrange them - but he does not want to muck about too much as he is planning to make every instance of a band members name UPPERCASE.
+He thinks he needs to split out many chapters into different parts and re-arrange them - but he does not want to muck about too much as he is planning to make every instance of a band members name UPPERCASE, and is only part way through that.

 He needs to branch.